 Adult Community Support Services

 Community Support Services (CSS) is a variety of supports and services to help adults who have been diagnosed with a severe and persistent mental illness (SPMI).
-This program provides treatment in their community to assist with mental health conditions such as major depression, bipolar disorder or schizophrenia.
+This program provides treatment in the community to assist with mental health conditions such as major depression, bipolar disorder or schizophrenia.

 All of our mental health services are customized to the consumer with a unique individualized treatment plan.
 The CSS department consists of a number of programs, each specifically designed to support an area of daily living.

-Certified Peer Support
+Peer Support

 Case Management